All images copyright Princehorn Creative. All rights reserved. 2020

-Timothy Princehorn has had a long and productive career creating effective, award-winning advertising and graphic design.
+Timothy Princehorn has had a long and productive career creating effective, an award-winning advertising and graphic design.
 He began his career as an art director in Canton, Ohio.
-In 1974, he migrated to Nashville to work at the highly acclaimed and respected Ericson Marketing Communications where he eventually became senior vice president of creative.
+In 1974, he migrated to Nashville to work at the highly acclaimed Ericson Marketing Communications where he eventually became senior vice president of creative.
 Then, in 1998, he started his own successful creative communications business.

 He has instructed advertising and photography classes at O'More College of Design, during the college's residency in Franklin, Tennessee.

 Timothy has used his graphic design and photography skills in developing high end “coffee table” books, using both disciplines to produce beautiful and meaningful publications.

 A Personal Note of Thanks–